 6. Bring Extra Clothing

 Clothing should be worn depending on the climatic conditions of your camping site.
 Always prefer tough and thick dresses which would protect you not only from the chilling wind but also from the stings of poisonous insects and plants.
-Woolen clothing would be most preferable option for the winter climates.
+Woolen clothing would be the most preferable option for the winter climates.
 Moreover, make sure you have a quality pair of gloves and boots.
 Waterproof boots would serve as a best friend during your adventures on wilderness travel.

 Always take spare clothing in case you get wet.
 You can die from hypothermia really quickly in cold climates.